Leaving Scotland temporarily

 Carer Support Payment

-If you’re temporarily moving outside of the Common Travel Area, you can only continue to get Carer Support Payment for 4 weeks.
+If you’re temporarily moving outside of the Common Travel Area, you can normally continue to get Carer Support Payment, Scottish Carer Supplement, and any Carer Additional Person Payment you’re entitled to for up to 4 weeks.

 Telling Social Security Scotland that you are moving